thephpleague/commonmark/basic-usage.md

 // <h1>Hello World!</h1>
 ~~~

-The actual conversion process requires two steps:
+The actual conversion process requires three steps:

+ 1. Create an `Environment`, adding whichever extensions/parser/renders you need
- 1. Parsing the Markdown input into an AST
+ 2. Parsing the Markdown input into an AST
- 2. Rendering the AST document as HTML
+ 3. Rendering the AST document as HTML

 You can do this yourself if you wish: